jzeimen/PuzzleSolver/README.md

 This window allows the corner locations to be adjusted -- click and drag the red circles until they are each positioned over a corner, then press the 'n' key to dismiss the window and advance to the next problematic piece, if any.
 If no edits are necessary, press the 'n' key.
-Manual adjustments are persisted in data files in the output directory so that they don't have to be re-adjusted when re-running PuzzleSolver.
+Manual adjustments are persisted in data files in the output directory so that they don't have to be adjusted again when re-running PuzzleSolver.

-The rendering scale of this window can be adjusted using the -/+ keys, or you can use the `--scale` option to set it for all popup windows.
+The rendering scale of this window can be changed using the -/+ keys, or you can use the `--scale` option to set it for all popup windows.
 Toggle between the color and black and white version of the piece with the 'c' key.

 | Corners before adjustment | Corners after adjustment |